OutlineFoundation/mobileproxylib/README.md

 This repository provides pre-compiled binaries of the Outline SDK Mobileproxy library for Android and iOS.
 See the [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk/tree/main/x/mobileproxy) for the library's source code.

 > [!WARNING]
-> The github repository has moved to `OutlineFoundation`.
+> The github repository has moved to `OutlineFoundation/mobileproxylib`.
 This shouldn't break existing users with pinned versions, but you will need to update the dependency location to upgrade to the latest version.

 ## Integration